Rocket: Robot on Wheels

 Rocket: Robot on Wheels is a 1999 platform game developed by Sucker Punch Productions and published by Ubisoft for the Nintendo 64.
 In it, the player controls Rocket, the titular robot.
-Rocket: Robot on Wheels was the first game on a home platform to use a realistic physics engine to drive the gameplay.
+Rocket: Robot on Wheels was the first game on a home console to use a realistic physics engine to drive the gameplay.
 The player can solve puzzles dealing with mass, inertia, friction, and other physical properties.

 Gameplay

-The game has six themed worlds connected to the hub area, "Whoopie World".
-Each world, along with the hub, contains 12 tickets and 200 tokens to collect.
+The game has seven themed worlds, including a central hub world through which the other six are accessed.
+Each world contains 12 tickets and 200 tokens to collect.
 During gameplay, the player collects tickets by completing objectives, such as assisting non-player characters, completing minigames, or collecting all the tokens in a world.
 A certain amount of tickets must be collected to open new worlds, while tokens can be exchanged for new abilities.
-Eight booster packs can also be collected, each of which increase Rocket's health.
+Booster packs can also be collected to increase Rocket's maximum health.
 Each world has at least one vehicle that is used for solving puzzles and getting tickets; for example, the first world has a hot-dog-shaped car.
 Other tickets require finding seven machine parts in each world to reactivate a machine and gain access to new areas.
-After collecting enough tickets, the player can access the final stage, "Jojo World".
-The game's soundtrack features jazz and psychedelic tracks primarily dominated by organ and piano.

 Plot

-Rocket is a maintenance robot created by Dr. Gavin, the architect and owner of Whoopie World, a futuristic theme park.
+Rocket is a maintenance robot created by Dr. Gavin, the architect and owner of the Whoopie World theme park.
 On the night before opening day, Gavin goes to a party, leaving Rocket in charge of the park and its two animal mascots: Whoopie the walrus and his sidekick Jojo the raccoon.
 Jojo, envious of Whoopie, secretly plots to ruin opening day and rebrand the park as Jojo World.
 As soon as Gavin leaves, Jojo escapes his cage, clobbers Rocket with a mallet, and grabs all of the park's tickets and tokens.
-Jojo abducts Whoopie and teleports into the park, causing the attractions to go haywire.
+Jojo abducts Whoopie and flees into the park, sabotaging the attractions and causing them to go haywire.
 Rocket gives chase and begins exploring the many areas of the park, working to find the stolen tickets and tokens so he can catch Jojo and rescue Whoopie before Gavin returns.

 After finding many of the missing tickets and tokens, Rocket confronts and defeats Jojo, freeing Whoopie just as Gavin returns.
 Gavin commends Rocket for his hard work before leaving again to repair Jojo's damage to the park before it opens.
 If Rocket finds all the tickets and tokens, he is honored by Gavin for his achievements by renaming the park RocketLand, much to Whoopie's dismay.